Approaches to Conflict-free Replicated Data Types: Comparison of the approaches

 \topic{Amortizing metadata overhead over many objects}

 As several objects of a data type are frequently used together, another question is whether the overhead in meta-data can be amortized over several objects.
 In this respect there is some difference in the approaches.
 In operation-based CRDTs, the cost (e.g., a version vector in some implementations of causal broadcast) is independent of the number of CRDT objects and is amortized by all objects (even of different CRDT types) that use the middleware.
 This cost can be almost none for operation-based CRDTs that do not require knowledge about happens-before (like for counters, or that extract relevant information from the CRDT state itself in prepare), e.g., using a causal broadcast based on a tree topology with FIFO channels~\cite{DBLP:conf/eurosys/BravoRR17}, that requires negligible metadata even for a large number of participants.
-In this respect, pure op-based cannot use this strategy, as it needs knowledge about happens-before to be provided by the causal broadcast middleware (prepare is unable to extract information from the CRDT state).

-State-based CRDTs not only have non-amortizable metadata cost per object in some cases (like counters), but cannot have a transparent amortization as op-based can.
+Pure op-based CRDTs cannot use this strategy, as they need knowledge about happens-before to be provided by the causal broadcast middleware (prepare is unable to extract information from the CRDT state).
+State-based CRDTs not only have non-amortizable metadata cost per object in some cases (like counters), but cannot have a transparent amortization as op-based CRDTs can.
 For causal CRDTs (like an ORSet), it is possible to amortize metadata cost over many objects, but only by explicitly putting those objects inside a container.
 E.g., if we have many ORSets, it is possible to place them inside a map CRDT, thereby sharing a single causal context over those many objects.
-But this is not transparent, needs a refactoring effort, which may be problematic, being undesirable from the software engineering perspective.
+But this is not transparent, needs a refactoring effort, being undesirable from the software engineering perspective.